mvolkmann/blog/src/swift.md

 When values are provided, their type must be specified after the `enum` name.
 These values are accessed with the `rawValue` property.
+Why doesn't an enum name evaluated to its value like in other languages?

 If a type is provided after the `enum` name, any cases without specified values are given default values.